Este-iv/Rouge_like_game/README.md

 # Rouge_like_game
-Missing files of 1.01 - 1.03, they where lost in a data whipe.
+Missing files of 1.01 - 1.03, they were lost in a data whipe.